mhrnnoi/RaftOptimaSagaHybrid/README.md

-# RaftOptimaSagaHybrid
-Enhancing RaftOptima for Fault Tolerance in .NET-Based Microservices: A Hybrid Approach with Saga Pattern for Distributed Transactions
+RaftOptima + Saga Hybrid Pseudocode
+This file contains the complete pseudocode for integrating RaftOptima as the consensus layer with the Saga Pattern in .NET microservices.
+Full working implementation is in the main project repository.